 What Does USADF Do?

-In 2016, USADF awarded over 200 grants to community enterprises, and invested millions to support self-help activities at the local level.
-USADF grants are helping grassroots communities to create better livelihoods by generating $113 million of new local economic activities that produce stable jobs and better incomes.
+In 2016, USADF has $53 million invested in 500 active grants to community enterprises, and invested millions to support self-help activities at the local level.
+USADF grants are helping grassroots communities to create better livelihoods by generating $80 million in new local economic activities that produce stable jobs and better incomes.

 Where Does USADF Work?